-MTC 436 Electronic Studio Techniques I. (2) F
+MTC 436 Electronic Studio Techniques I. (2) fall

 Principles of analog electronic music systems and their application in the composition of electronic music.
-A thorough knowledge of music notation and intervals is assumed.
+Assumes a thorough knowledge of music notation and intervals.

 MTC 437 Electronic Studio Techniques II.
-(2) S
+(2)

 Principles of digital electronic music systems and their applications in the composition of electronic music.
 Prerequisite: MTC 436.